HiPerGator-RV Data Management

 1. Restoring files to a previous version using the VSS feature within Windows VMs can be done by users.
 No request to Research Computing is needed for this type of recovery.
 For instructions on the procedure, please refer to the following link: https://it.clas.ufl.edu/kb/recover-files/

-2. Data recovery requests for My Vault files or encrypted virtual drives should be submitted to Research Computing by submitting a ticket through http://support.rc.ufl.edu
+2. Data recovery requests for My Vault files or encrypted virtual drives should be submitted to UFIT Research Computing by submitting a ticket through http://support.rc.ufl.edu

 3. Recovery timeframes depend on the type and size of recovery requested.